 [2] This rule does not apply where a lawyer is in possession of evidence tending to establish the innocence of a client, such as evidence relevant to an alibi.
 However, a lawyer must exercise prudent judgment in determining whether such evidence is wholly exculpatory, and therefore falls outside of the application of this rule.
 For example, if the evidence is both incriminating and exculpatory, improperly dealing with it may result in a breach of the rule and also expose a lawyer to criminal charges.

 [3] A lawyer is never required to take or keep possession of incriminating physical evidence or to disclose its mere existence.
 Possession of illegal things could constitute an offense.
-A lawyer in possession of incriminating physical evidence should carefully consider his or her options.
+A lawyer in possession of incriminating physical evidence should carefully consider their options.
 These options include, as soon as reasonably possible:

 delivering the evidence to law enforcement authorities or the prosecution, either directly or anonymously;